 Overall, the response of the developer community to propose Imperial Valley projects was robust and PG&E's selection of Imperial Valley Offers was representative of that strong response.
 Arroyo perceives no evidence that PG&E failed in any way to perform outreach to generation developers and owners active in the Imperial Valley or that there was any structural impediment in the RFO process that materially hindered the selection of competitively priced Offers for projects in the Imperial Valley.

 5. FAIRNESS OF PROJECT-SPECIFIC NEGOTIATIONS

-This chapter provides an independent review of the extent to which PG&E's negotiations with Sterling Planet, Inc. for a REC-only purchase and sale agreement were conducted fairly with respect to competitors and to ratepayers.
+This chapter gives an independent review of the extent to which PG&E's bilateral negotiations with Iberdrola Renewables, LLC for a REC-only purchase and sale agreement were conducted fairly.